apache/commons-cli/README.txt

-Jakarta Commons CLI
+Apache Commons CLI
 ===================

-Welcome to the CLI component of the Jakarta Commons project.
+Welcome to the CLI component of the Apache Commons project.

 The information in this file is relevant if you have downloaded a CLI source distribution.